mozilla/vautomator-serverless/README.md

 9. Run `make deploy` to deploy to AWS!

-10. If you have no CloudFormation errors and if you see `Service Information` listing your lambda functions/endpoints, you are good to go.
+10. If you have no serverless/CloudFormation errors and if you see `Service Information` listing your lambda functions/endpoints, you are good to go.

 ## Examples

-- Once deployed properly, you can kick of an ondemand scan on a host, using: `API_PROFILE=<YOUR-AWS-PROFILE/ROLE> python3 examples/ondemand_tasker.py`.
+- Once deployed properly, you can kick of an ondemand scan on a host, using: `AWS_PROFILE=<YOUR-AWS-PROFILE/ROLE> python3 examples/ondemand_tasker.py`.
 Alternatively, you can hard-code your AWS profile in a variable in the code for examples.

-  Note: You must provide an AWS profile/role if you'd like to use them as clients.
-This is required in order to programmatically fetch the API gateway URL details for your vautomator-serverless instance, as well as the API gateway key which currently protects the REST APIs.

 ```
 Provide the FQDN (Fully Qualified Domain Name) you want to scan: infosec.mozilla.org